sararabino/sararabino.github.io/content/_index.md

     design:
       view: card

-  # SEZIONE 5: POLICY & OUTREACH (ID: policy - per il link del menu)
+  # SEZIONE 5: POLICY (ID: policy - per il link del menu)
   - block: markdown
     id: policy
     content:
       title: '📢 Policy & Outreach'
       text: |
         **Think-Tank Tortuga**
         I was part of the Think-Tank Tortuga.
-This section summarizes my contributions to policy reports and economic analysis articles.
+Tortuga is an Italian think-tank of Economics students and young researchers.
+We publish newspaper articles which focus on particular economic issues of current relevance, devoting particular attention to their policy implications.
+We collaborate with institutions and political parties in projects of policy drafting and economic analysis.
+[Click here to visit our official website](https://www.tortuga-econ.it/)

         [Link alla sezione Policy Reports che hai definito]
     design: